Have your say

 Devon and Somerset Fire and Rescue Authority is the publicly accountable body that manages the fire and rescue service on behalf of the communities of Devon and Somerset.
 The Authority is committed to the Service's ambitious plans to end preventable fire and rescue emergencies across the two counties.
 More details about our plans to modernise and improve our Service can be found in our Community Risk Management Plan.

-Council tax survey 2023/24
+Council tax survey 2023/24 results

-We heard peoples’ views through telephone surveys with 400 residents and 400 businesses, as well as hosting an online survey which received more than 500 responses.
+In 2022 we listened to peoples’ views through telephone surveys with 400 residents and 400 businesses, as well as hosting an online survey which received more than 500 responses.

 The online survey told us that most respondents, 63 per cent, agreed that we provide good value for money, with 62 per cent agreeing it would be reasonable to consider an increase to the precept.